-The City operates two groundwater systems - a well field and a springs system.
+The City operates two groundwater systems: a well field and a spring system.
 Our primary source is a sand and gravel aquifer located just south of the Willamette River on property owned by the City of Newberg.
-This "raw" water is naturally filtered by the aquifer.
-It is pumped under the river through the new pipeline installed in 2006 to the Water Treatment facility for further treatment.
-The seven wells at this well field provide Newberg with 94% of its water supply.
+Raw water from the well field is naturally filtered by this aquifer.
+Water is pumped from the well field across the river to the Water Treatment facility for further treatment and distribution.
+In 2006, the City constructed a second pipeline under the Willamette River to provide additional well field capacity to the Water Treatment facility.